How Population III Supernovae Determined the Properties of the First Galaxies: Numerical Method

-Pop~III SNRs are initialized from the Pop~III SNe in cosmological environments of \citet{chen14c, chen15} as shown in Figure~\ref{fig:snr}.
-Depending on the SN types, the Pop~III SNRs can expand to a size of $0.5 - 2$ kpc with a metallicity of $\sim 10^{-4} - 10^{-2}\Zs$.
-By assuming spherical symmetry and neglecting the clumpy structures, we calculate 1D profiles of density, temperature, and metallicity of Pop~III SNRs based on \citet{chen15} and initialize these profiles as the pre-existing SNRs at the beginning of each run.
-Based on \citet{chen15}, these profiles consider the relic H II region of the star, which can expand the size of SNRs after it comes into pressure equilibrium in the warm, partially recombined gas \citep{get07}.
+Pop~III SNRs are initialized from Pop~III SNe in cosmological environments in \citet{chen14c, chen15}, as shown in Figure~\ref{fig:snr}.
+Depending on the SN type, Pop~III SNRs can reach radii of $0.5 - 2$ kpc with metallicities of $\sim 10^{-4} - 10^{-2}$ \Zs. \note{By assuming spherical symmetry and neglecting the clumpy structures, we calculate 1D simplified profiles of density, temperature, and metallicity of Pop~III SNRs based on \citet{chen15} and show these profiles in Figure~\ref{fig:snrprofile} and initialize these profiles as the pre-existing SNRs at the beginning of each run.} Based on \citet{chen15}, these profiles consider the relic H II region of the star, which can expand the size of SNRs after it comes into pressure equilibrium in the warm, partially recombined gas \citep{get07}.
 Our SNRs are produced by three types of SN explosions: a 15 \Ms\ CC SN (1.2 foe), a 60 \Ms\ HN (10 foe), and a 250 \Ms\ PI SN (100 foe), where 1 foe $=$ 10$^{51}$ erg.
 The metal yields of these explosions are 1.8 \Ms, 26.4 \Ms, and 109 \Ms, respectively.
 The SNRs are randomly distributed throughout the halo but are all assigned free-fall velocities towards its center.

-Because we do not evolve halos in cosmological environments, we ignore temperature floors in the gas imposed by the CMB.
+Because we do not evolve halos in cosmological environments, we ignore temperature floors in the gas imposed by the cosmic microwave background (CMB).
+The CMB can affect the mass scales of fragmentation in gas in minihalos at early times.
+However, at the typical redshifts of formation of first galaxies the CMB floor is 30 - 45 K, similar to the temperatures to which metals and dust can cool gas at the low metallicities in our models.
+Exclusion of the CMB will therefore have negligible effects on the mass scales of star formation in our simulations.

-Our DM halo of $10^9 \Ms$ requires hundreds of mini halos to build up.
-However, only tens of mini halos might form Pop~III stars and yield Pop~III SNRs.
-Besides, the initial number and types of SNRs in the halo are determined by the choice of Pop~III IMF.
+Our $10^9$ \Ms\ DM halo is composed of hundreds of minihalos but only a few tens of them were originally massive enough to host Pop III stars or SNRs.
+The initial numbers and types of SNRs in the massive halo are determined by the choice of Pop~III IMF.
 Here, we consider a Salpeter-like IMF \citep[SAL;][]{sal55, kroimf, chaimf} with a peak at 10 \Ms\ and a top-heavy IMF from \citet{hir15} (HIR15).
-If we use the SAL IMF, 18 CC~SNe and 2 HNe are initialized in the halo.
-In the case of HIR15 IMF, the halo contains 2 CC~SNe and 7 PI~SNe.
-We randomly distribute these SNRs throughout the halo.
+We assume a Salpeter IMF with a peak at 10 \Ms\ for massive stars because it is the approximate lower limit in progenitor mass for CC SNe.
+A number of recent studies also suggest that Pop III stars may have had typical masses of a few tens of solar masses \citep{hus09,hos11,hir13,hir15,latif22a}.